How to make a clean and modern data analysis, Part II.

 - Asfar Lathif

-Be sure the bring a laptop to every class!
+Be sure to bring a CHARGED laptop to every class!

-There will always be two TA’s available during class to help students with the live coding exercises.
+There will always be TA’s available during class to help students with the live coding exercises.

 More details can be found on the course dashboard.